- What is 1Broker?

 Example 2: The exchange rate of EUR/USD is currently at 1.1000.
 You expect an upcoming financial crash in the Eurozone and want to participate in this scenario with a short position.
 You use a Stop Entry order with 0.9500 as a parameter.
 If the price "crashes" down to 0.9500, your order gets executed and you profit from there on from a falling exchange rate.

-Stop LossA Stop Loss is a protective measure that you can set, to have the position closed if the market goes against your trade to minimize the losses.
-Note that Stop Loss values are not a guaranteed exit price; it just triggers a market order.
-If you are holding positions over-night or over-weekend, a Stop Loss cannot protect your position from any sudden price fluctuation.
+Stop LossA Stop Loss is a protective measure that you can set, to have the position closed if the market goes against a trade to minimize your losses.
+Note that the Stop Loss value is not a guaranteed exit price; it just triggers a market order.
+Especially if you are holding a position over-night/over-weekend when the underlying market is closed, a Stop Loss cannot protect from sudden price fluctuations.

 Example: You opened a long position on Company X at the price of 200.
 The price has risen to 215 and you've already made a profit.
 Instead of closing the position you are hoping for even higher prices, but if the price starts to decrease you want to close the position to realize your profits.
 You decide to set the Stop Loss value to 214.9.
 Once the price goes down to 214.9, your position will close.